cx1111/IAP2017-comp-essentials/README.md

 - Understand the common basis of all files and that interpretation is contextual.
 - Know the directory structure of your OS
 - Know where your programs are or should be.
 - Feel comfortable dealing with all file types and place less importance on file extensions.
 - Understand why program installers exist and why you usually don't just download the final program.
 - Know what is happening when you are looking at a 'corrupt' (not actually corrupt) file.

-## Session 2 - Programming Languages and Important Selections
+## Session 2 - Programming Languages and Concepts

 Content:

 - What is/isn't a programming language?
 - Compiled vs Interpreted.
 Common misconceptions.
+- Notes about speed
+- CPUs and GPUs
+- Summary of common programming languages and their uses - C, C++, Java, Javascript, Python, Matlab
+- Relational Databases - SQL
+- Web framework vs Content Management System
 - Programming with and without integrated development environments (IDEs)
-- Low level - C
-- High level - Python/Matlab
-- Multiplatform development - Java
-- Relational Databases - SQL

 Learning Outcomes:

 - Know what actually happens when a programming language is said to be compiled or interpreted.
 - Understand the context of low and high level languages.
+Choose a language to suit your needs.
 - Understand the importance of relational databases.

 ## Session 3 - Version Control and Collaboration